 Our mortgage document checklist outlines some personal, income, asset, liability, and credit documents you may need to submit.
 Remember that depending on your specific situation and credit profile, all these documents may not be required.
 Or the lender may request additional documentation.

 Personal Identification Documents

 You may be requested to submit the following personal identification documents:

 - For non-U.S. Citizens: Resident Alien Card or Visa

 The mortgage lender will review your income and employment documents to ensure you are presently employed and have a stable job with consistent income.
 The lender will use these documents to determine how much debt you can handle based on your current income flow.

-- Self-Employed Individuals: If you are self-employed, you may need to provide a year-to-date profit and loss statement and balance sheet that is signed by the borrowers.
+If you are self-employed, you may need to provide a year-to-date profit and loss statement and balance sheet that you have signed.
 Your CPA will also need to write a letter stating the length of self-employment, years of filing taxes, and ownership percentage.
 If you are required to provide tax returns, the lender will request the most recent two years Corporate Tax Returns (Federal only).